Problem solving: Dreaming: problem solving without waking consciousness

 There also are empirical studies of how people can think consciously about a problem before going to sleep, and then solve the problem with a dream image.
 Dream researcher William C. Dement told his undergraduate class of 500 students that he wanted them to think about an infinite series, whose first elements were OTTFF, to see if they could deduce the principle behind it and to say what the next elements of the series would be.
 He asked them to think about this problem every night for 15 minutes before going to sleep and to write down any dreams that they then had.
 They were instructed to think about the problem again for 15 minutes when they awakened in the morning.

 The sequence OTTFF is the first letters of the numbers: one, two, three, four, five.
 The next five elements of the series are SSENT (six, seven, eight, nine, ten).
 Some of the students solved the puzzle by reflecting on their dreams.
 One example was a student who reported the following dream:

 With more than 500 undergraduate students, 87 dreams were judged to be related to the problems students were assigned (53 directly related and 34 indirectly related).
 Yet of the people who had dreams that apparently solved the problem, only seven were actually able to consciously know the solution.
 The rest (46 out of 53) thought they did not know the solution.

-Mark Blechner conducted this experiment and obtained results similar to Dement's.
-He found that while trying to solve the problem, people had dreams in which the solution appeared to be obvious from the dream, but it was rare for the dreamers to realize how their dreams had solved the puzzle.
-Coaxing or hints did not get them to realize it, although once they heard the solution, they recognized how their dream had solved it.
-For example, one person in that OTTFF experiment dreamed:

-In the dream, the person counted out the next elements of the series six, seven, eight, nine, ten, eleven, twelve yet he did not realize that this was the solution of the problem.
-His sleeping mindbrain solved the problem, but his waking mindbrain was not aware how.

 Albert Einstein believed that much problem solving goes on unconsciously, and the person must then figure out and formulate consciously what the mindbrain has already solved.
 He believed this was his process in formulating the theory of relativity: "The creator of the problem possesses the solution."
-Einstein said that he did his problem-solving without words, mostly in images.
+Einstein said that he did his problem solving without words, mostly in images.
 "The words or the language, as they are written or spoken, do not seem to play any role in my mechanism of thought.
 The psychical entities which seem to serve as elements in thought are certain signs and more or less clear images which can be 'voluntarily' reproduced and combined."